Mortgage rates keep on marching lower and lower, with new records broken seemingly every week.

 Tip: Watch out for lenders and mortgage brokers who quote you a low mortgage rate, but neglect to tell you that you must pay a point (or two) upfront to obtain it.

-Often, this tactic is employed to snag your business, and once you’re committed, the truth comes out.
+Often, this tactic is employed to snag your business, and once you’re committed, the truth comes out, which is why mortgage APR is so important.

-Is Paying for a Lower Mortgage Rate Right Now the Smart Move?
+Is Paying for an Even Lower Mortgage Rate Right Now the Smart Move?

 Here’s the thing.
 Mortgage rates are already so low that paying mortgage discount points to go even lower isn’t all that attractive.